vuestorefront/vue-storefront/packages/core/docs/general/support.md

 Feel invited to join our community at [Discord](http://discord.vuestorefront.io/) - this is the place, where you can ask your questions, start interesting discussions, and meet Vue Storefront Core Team Members.

-To learn more about Vue Storefront, please visit our official [Vue Storefront Documentation](https://docs.vuestorefront.io/) page.

 Check out our [Forum](https://forum.vuestorefront.io/) and [Twitter](https://twitter.com/VueStorefront) to get the latest news and announcements.

 ## How to ask for help?